One Big Summary of One Big Beautiful Bill

 Medicare Changes for Low-Income Seniors

 About 1.4 million people who get help paying Medicare premiums and copays would lose this assistance, forcing them to pay an extra $185 per month for Medicare Part B alone.
+If budgets are tight, help with Medicare premiums and copays through MSPs is often the fastest relief.

 Food Assistance Changes